HagayHaut/algo-db/README.md

 - Node `^16.14.0`
 - React `^18.2.0`

-To install rails dependencies, run
+To install rails dependencies,
 ```bash
 bundle
 ```
- For React dependencies, from the root of the project run
+ For React dependencies, from the root of the project
  ```bash
  npm i --prefix client
  ```